microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension-post-opentypeextension.md

 Depending on the operation, the response code can be `201 Created` or `202 Accepted`.

-When you create an extension using the same operation that you use to create a resource instance, the operation returns the same response code that it returns when you use the operation to create the resource instance without the extension.
+When you create an extension in the same operation that you use to create a resource instance, the operation returns the response code that it returns when you create the resource instance without the extension.
 Refer to the corresponding topics for creating the instance, as listed [above](#create-an-extension-in-a-new-resource-instance).

 ### Response body